sayyamsingla/Crossfade/README.md

 ## Frontend

-The frontend is a plain HTML, CSS, and JavaScript app with no framework and no build step.
-It calls the endpoints listed above directly and renders the responses.
-There's no separate frontend architecture to document since it's just static files talking to the API.
+The frontend is plain HTML, CSS, and JavaScript, no framework, no build step.
+It calls the endpoints above directly and renders the responses.